thao9611/thao9611.github.io/about.markdown

 permalink: /about/
 ---

-My name is Vu Thao.
 I was born in Namdinh, Vietnam.
-I used to study Computer Science at KAIST.
-My research focuses on Machine Learning and its issues in society such as interpretability and fairness.
+I studied Computer Science and Mathematics at KAIST, Korea and focused on Machine Learning and related problems such as interpretability and fairness.
 I play badminton and do Taekwondo.

 This is my blog.